mnottale/videocall-improved/README.md

 Python3 modules: opencv, dlib, numpy

-Optional: 'tatoos' images in the current directory, with any name prefixed with `tatoo-`
+Optional: 'tatoos' images in the project directory, with any name prefixed by `tatoo-`

-Optional: overlay images in the current directory, with names prefixed with `0-` to `9-`
+Optional: overlay images in the project directory, with names prefixed by `0-` to `9-`

+Optional: background images in the project directory, with names prefixed by `bg-`

+Optional: background videos in the project directory, with names prefixed by `vbg-`

 Installing
 ----------